 - 1.42 We have a legal duty to set the 'adjustment factor' for each year, generally referred to as the price limit or the K factor, to be applied over the Price Control period.
-The K factor is the percentage increase or decrease above or below inflation by which tariff basket price limits are allowed to rise or fall on an annual basis during the Price Control period. - 1.43 We utilise price limits within the various tariff baskets to ensure that the correct revenue is raised from each customer group and also to assure ourselves that there is no cross-subsidy between the customer groups.
+The K factor is the percentage increase or decrease above or below inflation by which tariff basket price limits are allowed to rise or fall on an annual basis during the Price Control period. - 1.43 We utilise price limits within the various tariff baskets to ensure that the correct revenue is raised from each customer group and to assure ourselves that there is no cross-subsidy between the customer groups.
 In setting the price limits, we have sought to balance affordability with compliance and customer priorities. - 1.44 We are committed to improving the transparency of the regulatory regime.

 As part of this commitment, we believe that it is vital that non-domestic customers can more readily understand the likely impact of the Price Control on their bills (or level of subsidy). - 1.45 Tariff baskets are defined in Condition B of the licence to cover the regulated (core) services provided by NI Water.
 The use of tariff baskets helps to ensure that the process of unwinding any cross subsidies is as transparent as possible.
-In addition, we consider that tariff baskets allow (directly - paying) customers to see more clearly the likely impact of the Price Control 2021 on their bills.
-The use of 'tariff baskets' mirrors the price - setting process of other utility regulators in the UK, such as Ofgem, Ofwat and WICS. - A Price Limit regime establishes a clearer link between the Price Control and 1.46 any direct bills that customers pay (currently non-domestic customers).
-We believe that setting price limits will allow non-domestic customers to understand the likely impact of any tariff changes on their bill for the relevant period. - 1.47 The K factor is the percentage increase above inflation by which Tariff Basket price limits are allowed to rise on an annual basis during the Price Control period. - 1.48 We have smoothed the K factors across the 6 years of PC21.
-This means that NI Water receive the same net present value (NPV) in revenue terms but revenue can be added or deducted in any individual year to achieve consistent K factors across the PC21 period.
-This method has been used to some extent in all price controls since PC10 and avoids tariff falls followed by increases and vice versa.
+The use of 'tariff baskets' mirrors the price setting process of other utility regulators in the UK, such as Ofwat and WICS. - 1.46 A Price Limit regime establishes a clearer link between the Price Control and any direct bills that customers pay (currently non-domestic customers).
+We believe that setting price limits will allow non-domestic customers to understand the likely impact of any tariff changes on their bill for the relevant period. - 1.47 We have smoothed the K factors across the final five years of PC21.
+This follows the approval of 21-22 tariffs in advance of the final determination.
+Smoothing tariffs means that NI Water receive the same net present value (NPV) in revenue terms but revenue can be added or deducted in any individual year to achieve consistent K factors across the PC21 period.

-1.49 The K factors determined in this draft determination are set out in Table 4 below.
+1.48 The K factors determined in this final determination are set out in Table 5 below.